 8220.
-A natural person having the capacity to contract may create a power of attorney for property by signing a written instrument designating an attorney-in-fact and delegating powers to the attorney-in-fact to act on the principal's behalf.
+A natural person having the capacity to contract may create a power of attorney for property by signing a written instrument designating an attorney-infact and granting powers to the attorney-in-fact to act on the principal's behalf.